HL7/fhir-specialty-rx/input/pages/patient-matching.md

 ### Matching Method One: Patient Pre-Match

-Depending on the situation, the Requesting System may already have the Data Source's Patient resource (for example, if it received it in a previous FHIR exchange), or it may need to request it using the `Patient/$match` operation.
+Depending on the situation, the Requesting System may already have the Data Source's Patient resource (for example, if it received it in a previous FHIR exchange), or it may be in a position to request it using the `Patient/$match` operation.

 #### Step 1: Obtain the responder's Patient resource using Patient $match